-- Here on our site, we have provided you with a variety of practical Homemaking Forms that you can customize for your own home.
+- Here on our site, we have provided you with a variety of practical Homemaking Forms (members only) that you can customize for your own home.

 - Each day, clean out your purse and car.
 When those are neat, you’ll feel neat all over!

 - Each afternoon, walk through your house with someone else’s eyes.
 What things would look like clutter to a visitor?